Driving in Cape Town : What if any preparations do I need to make for Driving a rental car in Cape Town area of SA ?

 To update this,just in case anyone else is doing the same.
 My U.S. Drivers license was all I needed, maybe the "International" is for an instance where the driver is from a non English speaking country?
 We did pay for the Budget Ins. b/c of wanting a local.

-Other than that, it wasn't any different than relating a car at home. over 3 years ago
+Other than that, it wasn't any different than relating a car at home. almost 4 years ago

-I hired a car in Germany a while back and I also got an international driving licence, but when I collected the car all they wanted was my SA licence as the rental period was less than 90 days, so I think an international licence is only required for longer rentals. over 3 years ago
+I hired a car in Germany a while back and I also got an international driving licence, but when I collected the car all they wanted was my SA licence as the rental period was less than 90 days, so I think an international licence is only required for longer rentals. almost 4 years ago